NFL Rumors: Oakland Raiders Could Be Putting Finishing Touches On A Trade For Antonio Brown

 — Kevin Boilard (@247KevinBoilard) March 6, 2019

 The rumors regarding Antonio Brown have been flying fast as the week drew to a close.
 Late on Thursday, Ian Rapoport reported on Twitter that the Buffalo Bills had jumped into the fray and were close to completing a deal, but he walked back those reports early on Friday and said the Bills backed out.
-Buffalo later released a statement confirmed that they looked into a trade for Brown but decided against it and would focus on free agency instead.
+Buffalo later released a statement confirming that they looked into a trade for Brown but decided against it and would focus on free agency instead.

 While there have been a few other teams connected to Antonio Brown — including the Tennessee Titans, Washington Redskins, and Oakland Raiders — other indications seemed to point to the San Francisco 49ers as a strong potential destination.
 On Friday, Niners legend Jerry Rice reached out to Brown on Twitter in what many saw as a pitch for his team, and Brown recently followed all of the team’s players on social media.